earino/hosting_a_panel/README.md

    8. Creating a panel goal and topic statement
    9. Creating a candidate list of questions
    10. Having a pre-call with your panelists (either individually or as a conference call)
-   11. Sharing with your panelists your list of candidate questions so they can be prepared
+   11. Sharing your list of candidate questions so they can be prepared
    12. Verifying that your panelists will be able to attend the panel
 2. At the event
    1. On the day of the panel, meeting before the panel to check that everyone feels comfortable with their participation